Wilfred Owen: Memorials

 There are memorials to Owen at Gailly near Sailly-Laurette, Ors Communal Cemetery, near St Oswalds Church in Oswestry, Birkenhead Central Library and Shrewsbury Abbey.

 On 11 November 1985, Owen was one of sixteen Great War poets commemorated on a slate stone unveiled in Westminster Abbey's Poet's Corner.
 The inscription on the stone is taken from Owen's "Preface" to his poems: "My subject is War, and the pity of War.
 The Poetry is in the pity."
 There is also a small museum at the Craiglockhart War Hospital, now a Napier University building, containing the "War Poets Collection".

 The forester's house in Ors where Owen spent his last night, Maison Forestière de l'Ermitage, has been transformed by Turner Prize nominee Simon Patterson into an art installation and permanent memorial to Owen and his poetry.
 It opened to the public on 1 October 2011.

-In November 2015, actor Jason Isaacs unveiled a tribute to Owen at the former Craiglockhart War Hospital in Edinburgh where Owen was treated for shell shock during WWI.
+In November 2015, actor Jason Isaacs unveiled a flagstone commemorating Owen at the former Craiglockhart War Hospital in Edinburgh where Owen was treated for shell shock during WWI.